The Environmental Learning Barn

-The native plant gardens are located in front of and on each side of the barn and throughout the reserve.
-The native plants, installed by Friendship Farms in Latrobe, PA, include wildflowers commonly found in Pennsylvania such as Joe-Pye Weed, Great Blue Lobelia, Virginia Cup Flower, various Asters, Wild Bergamot, Spiderwort, and much more.
+The native plant gardens are located on the sides and front of the barn and throughout the reserve.
+The native plants, installed by Friendship Farms in Latrobe, PA, include wildflowers commonly found in Pennsylvania such as Joe-Pye Weed, Great Blue Lobelia, Virginia Cup Flower, various Asters, Monarda, Spiderwort, and more.

 The Monastic Gardens, located near the East entrance, are named for Fr.
 Louis Sedlacko who used several of the beds for gardening when the reserve first opened.
 When Fr.
 Louis passed away, Saint Vincent College monks continued to use the garden space for growing vegetables.
 The gardens are currently cared for by the Education Horticulturist and supplemented by volunteer hours from the Penn State Master Gardeners.
-They now include a medicinal garden, an herb garden, Harvest garden, and a pollinator garden.
+They now include a medicinal garden, an herb garden, a harvest garden, and a pollinator garden.
 The pollinator garden includes plants such as Green Headed Coneflower, Black Eyed Susan, Swamp Milkweed, and Butterfly Weed.
-The herb garden includes sorrel, fennel, lovage, oregano, burnet, chives, rosemary, lavender, and sage.
+The herb garden includes valerian, oregano, angelica, chives, rosemary, lavender, and sage.